 Customising your theme

 When you activate a theme, you then have the option to customise it.
-A special interface will come to screen which allows you to play with the settings of your theme.
+A special interface will come on your screen which allows you to play with the settings of your theme.
 Any changes you make will not become public unless you choose so.

 Play around and see what looks good.
 You may want to experiment with a few themes before deciding which one is best for you.
 Don’t forget to set your website identity that you defined earlier to have a better view of how a theme will look like.
 Note that only some themes allow you to upload a logo, but sometimes just the name of your blog will suffice.